ptomulik/testmd/README.md

 **Note**: some significant changes were introduced in 0.2.0 (the module has was actually reimplemented, see CHANGELOG).
-I believe the introduced changes are for better quality and should not break existing manifests.
+I believe the introduced changes are should not break existing manifests.

 #### Table of Contents